inthecatsdreams/vita-volume/README.md

 # Vita Volume

 An application to set your vita volume level without using the volume buttons (useful if they are broken)
+@theheroGAC completely rewrote the application to make it more modern and easy to use, all credits go to him!

 # How to use